 Chemotherapy is the use of drugs to kill or slow the growth of cancer cells.
-It is sometimes used in combination with radiation therapy (chemoradiation) to treat locally advanced cancers, i.e. cancer that has spread beyond the pancreas and cannot be removed with surgery.
+It is sometimes used in combination with radiation therapy (chemoradiation) to treat locally advanced pancreatic cancer, i.e. cancer that has spread beyond the pancreas and cannot be removed with surgery.

 If you have advanced pancreatic cancer, chemotherapy may be given as palliative treatment to relieve symptoms.

 Learn more about:

 Listen to a podcast on Making Treatment Decisions

 If you need chemotherapy, you will be referred to a medical oncologist.